 According to newly-minted 3 Michelin-starred chef Norbert Niederkofler “The most natural ingredients are the most important.”

-Once Upon a Trout is more than trout tartar and living proof of his philosophy.
-Raw trout mixes with fresh dill, cream and edible flowers for the lightest tartar you’ll ever taste.
+Once Upon a Trout is more than trout tartare and living proof of his philosophy.
+Raw trout mixes with fresh dill, cream and edible flowers for the lightest tartare you’ll ever taste.
 And the crispy trout skin is nothing short of ethereal.

 - 200 grams cleaned trout fillets

 - reserve trout skin

 - 300 grams demi sel butter